 She was called to the Bar in 2008 following successful completion of the Bar Vocational Course at the College of Law in Bloomsbury.

-Madhavi undertook pupillage in 2009-2010 under the supervision of Geoffrey Kingscote, Justin Warshaw, now QC, and Rachel Spicer.
+Madhavi undertook pupillage in 2009-2010 under the supervision of Geoffrey Kingscote (now Queen’s Counsel), Justin Warshaw (now Queen’s Counsel) and Rachel Spicer.